mrjackphil/obsidian-text-expand/README.md

 - Line prepended with `^` is a header.
 It will be added at the top of the list
 - Line prepended with `>` is a footer.
 It will be added at the bottom of the list
 - Line with no special symbol at start will be repeated for each file.
-Also, all special sequences will be extended.
+Also, all special sequences will be replaced.

 #### Special sequences
 - `$filename` - return a basename of a file